awssat/website/opensource/laravel-visits/8_clear-and-reset-values.md

 - decade
 - century

-you can also make your custom period by adding a carbon marco in `AppServiceProvider`:
+You can also make your custom period by adding a carbon marco in `AppServiceProvider`:
 ```php
 Carbon::macro('endOf...', function () {
     //